 nsqadmin is a Web UI to view aggregated cluster stats in realtime and perform various

--allow-config-from-cidr string A CIDR from which to allow HTTP requests to the /config endpoint (default "127.0.0.1/8") -config string path to config file -graphite-url string graphite HTTP address -http-address string <addr>:<port> to listen on for HTTP clients (default "0.0.0.0:4171") -http-client-connect-timeout duration timeout for HTTP connect (default 2s) -http-client-request-timeout duration timeout for HTTP request (default 5s) -http-client-tls-cert string path to certificate file for the HTTP client -http-client-tls-insecure-skip-verify configure the HTTP client to skip verification of TLS certificates -http-client-tls-key string path to key file for the HTTP client -http-client-tls-root-ca-file string path to CA file for the HTTP client -log-prefix string log message prefix (default "[nsqadmin] ") -lookupd-http-address value lookupd HTTP address (may be given multiple times) -notification-http-endpoint string HTTP endpoint (fully qualified) to which POST notifications of admin actions will be sent -nsqd-http-address value nsqd HTTP address (may be given multiple times) -proxy-graphite proxy HTTP requests to graphite -statsd-counter-format string The counter stats key formatting applied by the implementation of statsd.
+-acl-http-header string HTTP header to check for authenticated admin users (default "X-Forwarded-User") -admin-user value admin user (may be given multiple times; if specified, only these users will be able to perform privileged actions; acl-http-header is used to determine the authenticated user) -allow-config-from-cidr string A CIDR from which to allow HTTP requests to the /config endpoint (default "127.0.0.1/8") -base-path string URL base path (default "/") -config string path to config file -graphite-url string graphite HTTP address -http-address string <addr>:<port> to listen on for HTTP clients (default "0.0.0.0:4171") -http-client-connect-timeout duration timeout for HTTP connect (default 2s) -http-client-request-timeout duration timeout for HTTP request (default 5s) -http-client-tls-cert string path to certificate file for the HTTP client -http-client-tls-insecure-skip-verify configure the HTTP client to skip verification of TLS certificates -http-client-tls-key string path to key file for the HTTP client -http-client-tls-root-ca-file string path to CA file for the HTTP client -log-level value set log verbosity: debug, info, warn, error, or fatal (default INFO) -log-prefix string log message prefix (default "[nsqadmin] ") -lookupd-http-address value lookupd HTTP address (may be given multiple times) -notification-http-endpoint string HTTP endpoint (fully qualified) to which POST notifications of admin actions will be sent -nsqd-http-address value nsqd HTTP address (may be given multiple times) -proxy-graphite proxy HTTP requests to graphite -statsd-counter-format string The counter stats key formatting applied by the implementation of statsd.
 If no formatting is desired, set this to an empty string. (default "stats.counters.%s.count") -statsd-gauge-format string The gauge stats key formatting applied by the implementation of statsd.
-If no formatting is desired, set this to an empty string. (default "stats.gauges.%s") -statsd-interval duration time interval nsqd is configured to push to statsd (must match nsqd) (default 1m0s) -statsd-prefix string prefix used for keys sent to statsd (%s for host replacement, must match nsqd) (default "nsq.%s") -version print version string
+If no formatting is desired, set this to an empty string. (default "stats.gauges.%s") -statsd-interval duration time interval nsqd is configured to push to statsd (must match nsqd) (default 1m0s) -statsd-prefix string prefix used for keys sent to statsd (%s for host replacement, must match nsqd) (default "nsq.%s") -verbose [deprecated] has no effect, use --log-level -version print version string

 nsqd --statsd-address=... you can specify a